Is it time for a Blepharoplasty (Eyelid Lift Surgery) with a Oculoplastic or Plastic Surgeon?

 - Many younger patients want to be able to wear eye makeup on their lids, and if the eyelid isn’t being seen beneath the skin fold, or the eyelashes are covered up, the capacity to enhance the eyes with makeup is extremely limited.

 Read more on AMEA MAY, a younger patient who underwent eyelid lift/eyelid reduction surgery in 2016 in her early 20’s due to having genetically heavy eyelids.
-You can also find her videos on YOUTUBE by searching for” Amea May Eyelid Surgery with Dr Benjamin Burt”.
+You can also find her videos on YOUTUBE by searching for” Amea May Eyelid Surgery a Specialist Plastic Surgeon”.

 When you’re considering eyelid lift surgery, you no doubt have looked into your mirror and seen tired-looking eyes and puffy, sagging eyelid skin – even after a great night’s sleep.